-Vast amounts of unusable data are worthless and successful enterprise-grade osquery requires the ability to effectively store, access, and utilize data in an ongoing manner.
-Here is where engaging a security analytics platform makes a lot of sense.
+Vast amounts of unusable data are worthless and successful enterprise-grade Osquery requires the ability to effectively store, access, and utilize data in an ongoing manner.
+Here is where engaging a security analytics platform, like Uptycs unified CNAPP & XDR, makes a lot of sense.
 Security analytics platforms can remove the heavy lifting by effectively handling data and maintaining visibility for maximum utility and impact.

 Note: The following examples make use of JOINs, which can require an intermediate understanding of SQL.

 users) - Search for all local user accounts that exist on a machine.